Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 In order to create an offer, you must have a wallet for any Chia Asset Tokens (CATs) you want to acquire.

-The asset IDs for Chia's main CATs are stored in:
+The asset IDs for Chia's main CATs are stored in `chia-blockchain/chia/wallet/cc_wallet/cat_constants.py`
-`chia-blockchain/chia/wallet/cc_wallet/cat_constants.py`

-The ID for Stably USD (USDS), which we'll use for this example, is:
+The ID for Stably USD (USDS), which we'll use for this example, is `6d95dae356e32a71db5ddcb42224754a02524c615c5fc35f568c2af04774e589`
-`6d95dae356e32a71db5ddcb42224754a02524c615c5fc35f568c2af04774e589`

 Here's the command to add a Stably USD wallet: